jordanrogus/sn-code-vault/README.md

 Includes the following classes (script includes)</br>
 ArithmeticOperation - Functions to support common arithmetic operations</br>
 DatabaseHelper - Utility functions to simplify and standardize certain common interactions with the ServiceNow database</br>
-DuplicateRecord - Functions to support checking for duplicate records</br>
+DuplicateFinder - Functions to support checking for duplicate records</br>
 RecordCloner - Functions to support cloning SN records</br>
 TypeChecker - Functions to support JS and SN type checking

+The follow classes (script includes) are on the backlog</br>
+ArrayHandler
+ChronoManager
+JsonHandler
+StringHandler
+XmlJsonConverter